 That’s a great tactic…up to a point.

-The goal of analyzing your competitor’s work is to source different set of ideas — whether they’re keywords, content pieces, or marketing tactics — and check them against your own goals, offers, and resources.
+The goal of analyzing your competitor’s work is to source different sets of ideas—whether they’re keywords, content pieces, or marketing tactics—and check them against your own goals, offers, and resources.

-Many of my competitors — like Copyblogger, Enchanting Marketing, and SmartBlogger, to name a few — have covered topics I could cover, but I’d never would for many reasons:
+Many of my competitors—like Copyblogger, Enchanting Marketing, and SmartBlogger, to name a few—have covered topics I could cover, but I never would for many reasons:

-- They don’t fit my brand — Copyblogger has covered many topics that target high-traffic low-competition keywords around copywriting that aren’t directly related to my own site
+- They don’t fit my brand—Copyblogger has covered many topics that target high-traffic low-competition keywords around copywriting that isn’t directly related to my own site.

 These competitors I’ve mentioned have been working for years and have entire teams dedicated to creating and promoting content, something I lack (at least for now. 😏)